Food safety tips for the holidays

 • Wash your hands for at least 20 seconds with soap and hot water before, during, and after preparing food, and before eating.

-• Clean kitchen work surfaces and utensils with hot soapy water or in a dishwasher before and after you cook.
+• Clean kitchen work surfaces and utensils with hot soapy water or in a dishwasher before and after you prepare food.

-Choose one of the following options to thaw frozen foods (e.g., raw meats/ fish, frozen soups or casseroles) safely.thermometer shows temperature danger zone
+Choose one of the following options to thaw frozen foods (e.g., raw meats/fish, frozen casseroles) safely:thermometer shows temperature danger zone

 • In the refrigerator inside a container to prevent any juices from leaking on other foods; or